 A Canadian literary pioneer who turned the nation's wild landscapes into vivid animal stories and poetry, forging a path for writers worldwide.

 Charles G.D.
-Roberts stood at the forefront of a new Canadian consciousness, a writer who insisted that the country's rugged wilderness was worthy of serious literature.
-Often called the 'Father of Canadian Poetry,' his early verse was steeped in the Romantic tradition, but it was his later shift to animal stories—what he called 'the kindred of the wild'—that cemented his fame.
-With meticulous, unsentimental detail, he gave readers the inner lives of moose, bears, and foxes, capturing the brutal beauty of the natural world.
-His output was staggering, encompassing poetry, history, and novels, and he became a central figure in the 'Confederation Poets' group.
-Roberts lived a bohemian life, with stretches in New York and Europe, but his subject was always unmistakably Canadian.
-He helped prove that a writer from the colonies could command an international audience.
+Roberts wrote 'The Kindred of the Wild,' shifting from Romantic poetry to unsentimental animal stories that captured the brutal beauty of Canadian wilderness.
+Often called the 'Father of Canadian Poetry,' his early verse was steeped in Romantic tradition, but the animal tales earned his fame.
+He gave readers the inner lives of moose, bears, and foxes with meticulous detail.
+His output encompassed poetry, history, and novels, and he became a central figure in the 'Confederation Poets' group.
+He lived a bohemian life in New York and Europe, but his subject remained unmistakably Canadian.

 1860–1882